 4.1 Plan Introduction

-CrookBook is a web application that is meant to help LAPD detectives a better opportunity to find criminals.
+CrookBook is a web application that is meant to give LAPD detectives a better opportunity to find criminals.
 It is meant to be a search engine for all of LAPD's case files along with them having the ability to add or edit a case.
 Within the application, it adopts a Google-like search style.
-Users will be able to search for cases based on keywords or even use an advanced search, too.
-The user will be able to perform sub-searches from the previous search as well.
-Every entry will have a unique details page in which all users can view.
-Only authorized users will be able to add entries into the database.
+Users will be able to search for cases based on keywords or even use an advanced search.
+The user will be able to perform sub-searches from the previous search.
+Every entry will have a unique details page which all users can view.
+Only authorized users will be able to add or modify entries in the database.
 Throughout the process of development, each project member will be required to be familiar with the database (i.e., Postgres) for storing and retrieving data about case files.
 Web development calls upon our skills in Python and Django for backend purposes, and HTML, CSS and JavaScript for the user interface.

 With the implementation of Postgres, the team should accomplish the following tasks by the following date: